-- Many quality characteristics e.g. understandability, changeability, informational value of identifiers and comments are testable only manually - Undetected faults from the definition and design phase later cause high consequential costs - As inspections are executed in a team, the knowledge base is enhanced - □ Implements the principle of external quality control - Delivery of high-quality results to the subsequent software development phase (milestone) - □ Responsibility for the quality is assigned to the whole team
+Many quality characteristics - e.g informational value of identifiers a manually ☐ Undetected faults from the definit high consequential costs ion and design phase later cause $\hfill \square$ As inspections are executed in a enhanced team, the knowledge base is ☐ Implements the principle of extern nal quality control ☐ Delivery of high-quality results to development phase (milestone) the subsequent software $\ \square$ Responsibility for the quality is as signed to the whole team rare Quality Assurance software engineering dependability • Prof. Dr. Liggesmeyer,